-\textbf{Our contribution. } To this end, in this work, we study the reasoning capabilities of MLLMs within driving scenarios, aiming to measure their applicability in understanding complex, \textit{dynamic} environments in closed-loop driving and their ability to take appropriate actions upon decision-making through the integration of \textit{a sequence} of visual data captured from a fixed camera mounted on a driving car \textit{as if the MLLM was the driver}.
-Specifically, we offer: \begin{itemize} \item A comprehensive experimental study to evaluate the capability of different MLLMs to reason/understand scenarios involving closed-loop driving and making decisions.
-The tests encompass multiple facets of environmental interactions, including ego-car driving dynamics, the dynamic interplay of other road actors, trajectory planning, and open-set driving scene reasoning; see Section~\ref{sec:setup} for more details. \item \METHOD; a specialized simulator designed to generate a diverse array of driving scenarios, thereby providing a platform to test and evaluate/benchmark the capabilities of MLLMs in understanding and reasoning about real-world driving scenes from a fixed in-car camera perspective, the same as the drive viewpoint. \item Surprising findings indicate that leading MLLMs, including GPT-4V and Claude3, struggle with interpreting and reasoning about and taking correct actions in dynamic scenes, i.e., sequences of frames from a closed-loop driving setting with significant inaccuracies.
-This issue, observed across various state-of-the-art (SOTA) models, likely stems from biases in their training data. \item Open source code for \METHOD{}, and a new dataset "\DATA" for evaluating MLLMs as driving world models. \end{itemize}
+\textbf{Our contribution. } To this end, in this work, we study the reasoning capabilities of MLLMs within driving scenarios, aiming to measure their applicability in understanding complex, \textit{dynamic} environments in a variety of scenarios, and their ability to take appropriate actions in decision-making through the integration of \textit{a sequence} of visual data captured from a fixed camera mounted on a driving car \textit{as if the MLLM was the driver}.
+Specifically, we offer: \begin{itemize}[align=right,itemindent=0em,labelsep=2pt,labelwidth=1em,leftmargin=*,itemsep=0em] \item A comprehensive experimental study to evaluate leading MLLMs in their ability to understand and make decisions in dynamic driving scenarios, involving both real driving footage and closed-loop controlled driving.
+Our tests cover multiple facets of environmental interactions: ego-car dynamics, interactions with other road actors, trajectory planning, and open-set driving scene reasoning.
+Surprisingly, our findings reveal that MLLMs struggle with interpreting/reasoning and taking correct actions in dynamic driving scenes with significant inaccuracies and biases. \item ``\DATA'': A new dataset designed to provide an array of driving scenarios for evaluating the capabilities of MLLMs in understanding and reasoning about real-world driving scenes from a fixed in-car camera perspective, the same as the driver viewpoint.
+Real footage captured on the road is the basis of this data, alongside a closed-loop controlled driving simulator \METHOD{} to generate additional diversity and open-set scenarios to the dataset. \end{itemize}